store

 Treatment and Prevention

-Fibromyalgia is often treated in a multifaceted fashion, using both medications and non-medication methods to improve individual symptoms.
+Fibromyalgia is often treated in a multifaceted fashion, using both medications and non-medication methods to improve symptoms.
 Treatment is individualized to each person depending on their symptoms.
-Non-medication methods to manage symptoms include sleep hygiene, stretching and aerobic exercises, stress reduction, and massages.
+Non-medication methods to relieve symptoms include regular sleep, regular stretching and aerobic exercises, hot compresses, and gentle massages.

-Treatment plans can provide patients with support and a better understanding of their needs.
+Treatment plans provide patients with support and an understanding of their needs.

-Counselling can also be very helpful.
-Counsellors and doctors help people find ways to address problems that may be playing a role, encouraging people to believe that their problems can be overcome.
-Psychotherapy with talk therapy may also be used for treatment if indicated.
+Counselling is also very helpful.
+Counsellors and doctors help people find ways to address life problems that may be playing a role, encouraging people to believe that their problems can be overcome.
+Psychotherapy with talk therapy and medications are also used for treatment if indicated.

 Medication is used in fibromyalgia to manage symptoms on an individual basis.
 Painkillers, such as acetaminophen,* and nonsteroidal anti-inflammatory drugs (NSAIDs; e.g., ibuprofen and naproxen) are generally not helpful in fibromyalgia.
 Narcotic painkillers should be avoided because of the risk of dependence when there is no clear physical cause for the pain.

 Low doses of antidepressant medications (e.g., amitriptyline, nortriptyline, trazodone) are often used to treat fibromyalgia, but are not approved by Health Canada for fibromyalgia.
 Antidepressants can improve sleep and may help with the pain.
-In higher doses, they can also be used to treat mood disorders in people who develop them along with their fibromyalgia.
+In higher doses, they can also be used to treat people who have mood disorders in addition to fibromyalgia.

 All material copyright MediResource Inc. 1996 – 2024.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/Fibromyalgia-Syndrome